MicrosoftDocs/Hololens/hololens/hololens-cellular.md

 ### USB-C compatibility

-Devices which present themselves as an ethernet adaptor can be used with Windows Holographic version 2004 and later.
+Devices that present themselves as an ethernet adaptor can be used with Windows Holographic version 2004 and later.

-Devices which do not present themselves as an ethernet adapter must support the generic Microsoft [RNDIS](https://docs.microsoft.com/windows-hardware/drivers/network/overview-of-remote-ndis--rndis-) driver.
+Devices that do not present themselves as an ethernet adapter must support the generic Microsoft [RNDIS](https://docs.microsoft.com/windows-hardware/drivers/network/overview-of-remote-ndis--rndis-) driver.
 Please consult your device's manufacturer for details on whether it supports the generic Microsoft RNDIS driver.

-Devices which are not RNDIS compatible, or require a driver or application to be installed, are not supported.
+Devices that are not RNDIS compatible, or require a driver or application to be installed, are not supported.

 While Microsoft does not maintain a list of compatible devices, there is a community discussion on the topic [here](http://aka.ms/HLCommunityCell).